tushartushar/DesigniteJava/README.md

   ```
 **Note:** Make sure that the output folder is empty.
 Tool deletes all the existing files in the output folder.

+## Notes
+The implemented LCOM is a custom implementation to avoid the problems of existing LCOM alternatives.
+Traditional, LCOM value may range only between 0 and 1.
+However, there are many cases, when computing LCOM is not feasible and traditional implementations give value 0 giving us a false sense of satisfaction.
+So, when you find -1 as LCOM value for a class, this means we do not have enough information or LCOM is not applicable (for instance, for an interface).
+More details can be found here (though, it is an old post): http://www.tusharma.in/technical/revisiting-lcom/

 ## Contribute
 Feel free to clone/fork/contribute to the DesigniteJava open-source project.